demiwu96/Assignment-4_Quiz_Page/README.md

 # Quiz Page

 ## Description
-This is a simple JavaScript quiz with timer.
+This is a JavaScript quiz with timer.
+Implement local storage for storing the final score of the quiz.

 * Click "start" to begin the quiz.
 * Choose the correct answer.